anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you seek truth, you will not seek victory by dishonorable means, and if you find truth you will become invincible.
+Quote: Never idealize others.
+They will never live up to your expectations.

-By: Epictetus
+By: Leo Buscaglia